 "Increased precipitation means increased volume of runoff to local streams, rivers, and ultimately the Gulf of Maine.
 These higher flows and floods can impact drinking water and damage roads, bridges, and properties.
 Storms often include strong winds, such as the October 2017 event that was the worst wind storm in Maine's history.
 More than half a million people lost electricity due to damaged power lines that cost Central Maine Power Company \$69 million."

-Sea Level Rise: According to the State's Hazard Mitigation Plan7, Maine's coast has been and will continue to be profoundly affected by an increase in sea level.
-The Gulf of Maine is especially susceptible to fluctuations in sea level due to changes in the strength of the Gulf Stream and seasonal wind patterns.
-At Portland, the station with the longest record, the edge of the water has risen 7.5 inches since record keeping began in 1912.
+Sea Level Rise: According to Maine's coast has been and will an increase in sea level.
+The fluctuations in sea level due to Stream and seasonal wind the longest record, the edge of record keeping began in 1912.